Rodion-progs/Rodion-progs/README.md

 🌱 I’m currently learning React.js
 I’m currently working on Vue.js and learning React.js and i am intersted in working for new projects .
 26 yers old.,  open for collaboration

-You can write me here I’m currently working asatov.rodion@gmail.com or in telegram @RodionAs
+You can write me I’m currently working asatov.rodion@gmail.com or in telegram @RodionAs